-- 1. Names of subsidiaries which are yet to commence operations Not Applicable - 2.
-Names of subsidiaries which have been liquidated or sold during the year Not Applicable
+1. Names of subsidiaries which are yet to commence operations -Not Applicable

+2. Names of subsidiaries which have been liquidated or sold during the year -Not Applicable

-B) STATEMENT CONTAINING SALIENT FEATURES OF FINANCIAL STATEMENT OF ASSOCIATE COMPANIES & JOINT VENTURES:
+B) STATEMENT CONTAINING SALIENT FEATURES OF FINANCIAL STATEMENT OF ASSOCIATE COMPANIES & JOINT VENTURES :

-Part "B": Assocites and Joint Ventures (₹ in Lakhs)

-Name of Associates/ Joint Ventures Latest audited Balance Sheet Date Shares of Associate/ Joint Ventures held by the company on the year end Amount of Investment in Associates/ Joint Venture Shares of Associate/ Joint Ventures held by the company on the year end Amount of Investment in Associates/ Joint Venture Extend of Holding % Description of how there is significant influence By Contractual Agr Reason why the associate/ joint venture is not consolidated Not App Net worth attributable to Shareholding as per latest audited Balance Sheet Profit/ Loss for the year i.
-Considered in Consolidation ii.
-Not Considered in Consolidation
+Part "B": Associates and Joint Ventures (₹ in Lakhs) Name of Associates/ Joint Ventures Sambhaav Nascent LLP Latest audited Balance Sheet Date March 31, 2021 Shares of Associate/Joint Ventures held by the company on the year end 51% Amount of Investment in Associates/ Joint Venture 92.14 Extend of Holding % 51% Description of how there is significant influence By Contractual Agreement Reason why the associate/ joint venture is not consolidated Not Applicable Net worth attributable to Shareholding as per latest audited Balance Sheet 118.50 Profit/ (Loss) for the year 2.71 i.
+Considered in Consolidation 1.38 ii.
+Not Considered in Consolidation 1.33

-- 1. Name of associates or joint venutre which are yet to commence operations Not Applicable - 2.
-Names of associates or joint ventures which have been liquidated or sold during the year Not Applicable
+1. Name of associates or joint venture which are yet to commence operations - Not Applicable

+2. Names of associates or joint ventures which have been liquidated or sold during the year - Not Applicable